Tempest99/EmbyComcastComcut/README.md

 So with a lot of researching across everywhere I thought I'd post this up for any other Synology users that require live TV to have its commercials cut out and the final file transcoded to mkv.

-I make no promises that this will work for you, and you might need to edit certain files in case they do not match yur system.
+I make no promises that this will work for you, and you might need to edit certain files in case they do not match your system.

 ### MySetup
 Synology DS1513+ DSM 6.2.4-25556 Update 3